 Sezgin, N., & Ozcan, B. (2009).
 Test anxiety trial of EFT vs progressive muscle relaxation (as tabulated in Clond 2016).

-This record is part of the Tapping Evidence Base โ an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base โ an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Test Anxiety & Students

 A ready-made graphic โ right-click or long-press to save the image.